BicentennialSoftware/scripture-sanctuary-site/README.md

 **Scripture Sanctuary** transforms Bible reading into a calm and immersive experience on **Meta Quest**.
 Enter a peaceful virtual setting designed for quiet reading, reflection, and devotion, while keeping the experience simple, comfortable, and easy to use.

 Read from a growing library of **Protestant Bible versions**, **Catholic Bible versions**, and the **Book of Common Prayer (BCP)** in a clean, focused reading interface built for VR.
+Supported Protestant versions currently include the **King James Version**, **American Standard Version**, and **World English Bible Version**.
+Supported Catholic versions currently include the **Catholic Public Domain Version** and the **Douay-Rheims Bible Version**.
+You can also read selections from the **Book of Common Prayer** for devotional use.

 Save your place automatically, create **bookmarks**, use **search** to find passages, and quickly jump to books and chapters whenever you want.
 Controller-based interaction makes it easy to navigate reading materials, saved locations, and devotional content.

 **Scripture Sanctuary** also supports **passthrough**, allowing you to blend your reading experience with your real surroundings when desired.
 Whether you want full immersion or a more grounded mixed-reality experience, the app is designed to help you slow down, focus, and spend meaningful time in the text.